 The evaluators compare two videos at a time created for the same sentence.
 The placement of the videos and the ordering of the pairs are randomized throughout each task.
-They complete 20 comparisons per human intelligent tasks (HITs).
+They complete 20 comparisons per human intelligent task (HIT).
 The question is shown after the annotator plays the two videos, reducing the chance of evaluators answering the questions before watching the videos.
 We use the Cronbach's alpha to quantify the agreement between evaluators.
-We limits the pool of annotators to people who have performed well in our previous crowd-sourcing evaluations [37, 38, 39].
+We limit the pool of annotators to people who (1) participated on previous crowd-sourcing perceptual evaluations conducted by our laboratory, and (2) their annotations had high agreement with labels from gold standard sets.
+These studies included the annotation of emotional labels [42, 43] and dialog acts [44].
+In total, we invited 150 evaluators, where the reported evaluations consider scores provided by this pool of raters.